wtg/shuttletracker/README.md

 More project documentation can be found on the [Repository Wiki](https://github.com/wtg/shuttletracker/wiki).

+If you encounter issues setting up, check [troubleshoot.txt](CONTRIBUTING.md) for potential solutions

 ## Setting up (Linux / WSL)

 1. [Install Go](https://golang.org/doc/install).
 Shuttle Tracker requires Go 1.11 or newer, and we recommend using the latest stable Go release.